johnhenry/johnhenry.github.iold/src/pages/blog/posts/manage-websites-like-docker.md

 #### Pushing and Pulling

-Push the web bundle to the registry with:
+Push the bundle to the registry with:

 ```bash
 wasm-to-oci push ./hello-world.wbn ghcr.io/$GITHUB_USERNAME/hello-world:0.0.0